donkirkby/chess-kit/raw_rules/rules.md

 In this example, the king cannot move to a8, because it would still be in check by the queen before switching.
 It can't move to b7, because it would be in check by the rook after switching.
-The only legal move is to a7.

     . k .
 Q . . . .
     . . . . . . . .